privacy-scaling-explorations/ideas/README.md

   rework --> withdrawn

   style pitch stroke-dasharray: 3 3

-  click open href "https://github.com/privacy-scaling-explorations/ideas/issues/new/choose" "Create new idea proposal"
 ```

-- draft: idea tracked as an issue in this idea repository
+- draft: idea tracked as an issue in this idea repository.
-- ready: once the idea author marks an idea as ready, the PSE team will review
+- ready: once the idea's author marks an idea as ready, the PSE team will review it.
-- pitch: monthly pitch dasy will take place and can be optionally the opporunity for authors to present their ideas
+- pitch: a monthly pitch day will take place and can be the opportunity for authors to present their ideas.
 - decision:
-  - rework: idea needs to be refined or rescoped
+  - rework: idea needs to be refined or scope needs to be adjusted.
-  - start project: the PSE group will support the implementation of the idea
+  - start project: the PSE group will support the implementation of the idea.
-  - do not start project
+  - do not start project.